sr-gi/bitcoin_tools/README.md

 ### Disclaimer

-This library has been created with research purposes, hence, it allow you to modify any transaction field as you pleased.
+This library allow you to modify any transaction field as you pleased.
 However, some modifications can make your transactions non-standard, or even non-spendable.
 We totally discourage the  use of the library outside the testnet if you are not sure about what you are doing, specially when dealing with non-standard scripts.
 A bad use of the library can lead you to lose some of your bitcoins.